Explore the amazing historic 1846 Bonaventure Cemetery in Thunderbolt Georgia.

-Visit the Bonaventure Cemetery in Savannah Georgia - It was developed on the historically-significant site of Bonaventure Plantation.
-The peaceful setting rests on a scenic bluff of the Wilmington River, east of Savannah Georgia.
-Stay and Play in GA!
+It was developed on the historically-significant site of Bonaventure Plantation.
+The peaceful setting rests on a scenic bluff of the Wilmington River.

 The site was purchased for a private cemetery in 1846 and became a public cemetery in 1907.
 Citizens and others can still purchase interment rights in Bonaventure.
 This charming historic site has been a world famous tourist destination for more than 150 years due to the old tree-lined roadways, the many notable persons interred, the unique cemetery sculpture and architecture, and the folklore associated with the site and the people.
 The cemetery is the largest of the municipal cemeteries containing nearly 160 acres.
-It is open to the public daily from 8 a.m. to 5 p.m. and there is no admission fee.
+It is open to the public daily from 8 a.m. to 5 p.m.
+Admission and parking are FREE.

 No agricultural crop was cultivated at Bonaventure; however, Colonel John Mullryne established live oak trees every 15 feet on each side of the roadways within the estate.

 The first plantation house burned in 1771, but was replaced with a brick mansion considered one of the best buildings in the Province.

 Bonaventure Plantation was a significant site during the American Revolution.
 In 1776 Royal Governor James Wright escaped Revolutionary captors via Bonaventure.
 The estate on St. Augustine Creek became a landing for French and Haitian troops under Count Charles d’Estaing in October 1779 and the mansion was used as a hospital during the Siege of Savannah Georgia.